LUH-DBS/Blend/UserStudy.md

 # User Study
-We conducted a survey and obtained results from 18 participants (40% responserate) covering diverse sectors,such as health care, banking, technology, and universities.We aimed tounderstand preferences, needs, and challenges in data discovery and let participants choose between different implementations of simple and complex pipelines.
+We conducted a survey and obtained results from 18 participants (40% responserate) covering diverse sectors, such as health care, banking, technology, and universities.
+We aimed to understand preferences, needs, and challenges in data discovery and let participants choose between different implementations of simple and complex pipelines.

 <figure>
     <img